ntp488/PokemonOrange/README.md

     Once the files have completed downloading, open PokemonOrange-master.zip.
 Extract the files to the location of your choice.
 It may be convenient to simply extract to your desktop.
   </li>
   <li>
     Locate the extracted folder, and open it.
-Double click PokemonOrangeV_50.project.
+Double click PokemonOrangeV_XX.project.
   </li>
   <img src="TutSnips/PokemonOrangeSnip8.PNG"/>
   <li>
-    If you have done everything correctly, then the project should open in Game Maker Studio!
+    If you have done everything correctly, the project should open in Game Maker Studio!
 Thanks for the download!
   </li>
 </ol>